Hugh McCulloch: Personal

+McCulloch was also a millionaire of 1892, and was featured in the book of American Millionaires of that year.

 Legacy

 According to economic historian Allan Peskin, McCulloch's career exemplifies the Western pioneer as banker, and also the banker as a Christian moralist.
 He was well-educated but had no business or banking experience.
 His honesty proved an essential asset in the age of rascality and dubious paper money.
 His greatest challenges came in building the brand-new national banking system during the war, and afterwards refinancing the enormous Union debt.
 The Confederate debt was repudiated and never repaid.

 The biggest puzzle was dealing with $428 million in greenbacks, in an age where McCulloch like all orthodox economists, rejected paper money.
 His remedy was a rapid return to specie payment using gold and silver and retiring the greenbacks.
 This contraction policy removed money from circulation, lowered prices, wages and profits, and put heavy pressures on debtors.
 The Republican Party, however, backed McCulloch's program, and his years at Treasury were highly prosperous.
 He left the government in 1869 to become a very rich international financier.

 McCulloch Hall, a residence hall at Harvard Business School, was named in his honor.

 The U.S. Revenue Cutter Service and its successor, the U.S. Coast Guard, each named cutters after McCulloch.
 The Revenue Cutter USS McCulloch served under George Dewey in the Battle of Manila during the Spanish–American War, and Coast Guard Cutter McCulloch served in World War II and the Vietnam War.

 The chief authority for the life of McCulloch is his own book, Men and Measures of Half a Century (New York, 1888).
 McCulloch was the last surviving member of the Lincoln Cabinet.
-He was also a millionaire of 1892, and was featured in the book of American Millionaires of that year.

 His house at Fort Wayne, the Hugh McCulloch House, was listed on the National Register of Historic Places in 1980.